 - Awards and Amateurism – Students cannot receive money or other valuable consideration for participating in MHSAA sponsored sports or officiating in interscholastic athletic contests, except as allowed by the Handbook.
 Students may accept, for participation in MHSAA sponsored events, a symbolic or merchandise award, which does not have a value of over $25.00.
 Banquets, luncheons, dinners, trips and admissions to camps or events are permitted if accepted “in kind.”
 Awards in the form of cash, merchandise, certificate or any other negotiable documents are never allowed.

 - Loss of Extra-Curricular Privileges – Participation in an Interscholastic Athletic Program at Grand Ledge is a privilege, not a right.
 A student may lose this privilege for extended period of time as part of his/her consequences for a violation of the student-athletic policy and/or training rules.
 Inappropriate behavior or involvement in any violation of the law will be dealt with on an individual basis by the Athletic Director.
 This may result in suspension, termination of participation, loss of privilege to participate or a behavior contract.
-Consideration for lesser penalties will be given to a student athlete who self-disclose.

 - Athletic Policy and Training Rules – The use of alcohol, tobacco, or other harmful or illegal substances found in the NCAA Banned-Drug classification listing will constitutes a training rule violation.
 Consequences in the student code of conduct shall be enforced.
 In addition, athletic training rule penalties shall be enacted.

-actions will be applied during the school year with no carry over to the next calendar school year.
+- The training rules will be applied during the school year with no carry over to the next calendar school year.

 The Head Coach may establish additional team and/or training rules and regulations, once approved by the Athletic Director, for each sport.
 Discipline, due to violations of these rules and regulations, will be the responsibility of the involved coach.
 However, the Athletic Director has the authority to intervene in any disciplinary action after discussing the matter with the involved coach.